 From a clinical (rather than biological) perspective the main issue is distinguishing keratoacanthomas from SCCs.
 The short rapid growth is a clue as is the typical ‘volcano’ morphology.
 However, both these features can be seen in fast growing SCCs, which are more common than keratoacanthomas.

 In practice, the fact that most keratoacanthomas heal leaving an unsightly scar suggests that keratoacanthomas should be excised as though they were SCC.
-This approach is bolstered by the fact that for a histopathologist to diagnose a keratoacanthoma with confidence, an incisional biopsy needs to be across the whole lesion (rather than say an incisional punch biopsy).
+This approach is bolstered by the fact that for a histopathologist to diagnose a keratoacanthoma with confidence, an incisional biopsy needs to be across the whole lesion (rather than say a small punch biopsy).
 In the majority of instances the appropriate management is therefore to manage as for SCC, and completely excise the lesion.

 Not treating a SCC is a worse offence that ‘over-treating’ a keratoacanthoma.